REConnect: Participatory RE for Social Sustainability: REConnect: Participatory RE for Social Sustainability

-Drawing on the three case studies (BloodSync, Herluma, and BridgingRoots), we introduce REConnect, a method that embeds users, community members, and other stakeholders throughout the requirements engineering activities during system development as well as post-delivery.
-In the era of data-driven automation techniques for understanding user needs, feedback, and requirements \cite{groen2017crowd, bournemouth21904}, there is a risk of overlooking the individual behind each data point.
-While stakeholder values such as trust, collaboration, morals, ethics, and such \cite{thew2018value} are frequently cited as design imperatives, they are embedded, driven by, and possibly changing through lived experiences \emph{in context}, making their identification and understanding increasingly challenging.
+Drawing on our insights in the INSPIRE project, REConnect is a requirements engineering framework that embeds users, community members, and other stakeholders throughout RE activities during system development and post-delivery in pursuit of social sustainability outcomes.
+In the era of data-driven automation techniques for understanding user needs and requirements \cite{groen2017crowd}, there is a risk of overlooking the individual behind each data point.
+While stakeholder values such as trust, collaboration, and ethics \cite{thew2018value} are shaped by lived experiences in context, and are fundamental to software that contributes to community well-being, conventional elicitation alone cannot reliably surface them.